The Lands

 Humans can have children with Halflings, Elves, Dwarves and Orcs.
 For more information see under the respective entry for each.
 Such combinations are rare (while other combinations one can imagine are even rarer and therefore neglected in these pages).

-Much of the information in this site refers to the Human race unless otherwise stated.
+Much of the information in this site refers to the human race unless otherwise stated.
 In the absence of specific information players can assume that they are - well - 'only human'...